Keto Diet Vs. Coronavirus

 For those of you who don’t know me, I’m an internal medicine physician of 20 plus years, who learned first-hand the many benefits of the Keto Diet.
 In 2015, my keto-research all but rescued my mother, Grandma Rose.
 Grandma Rose had suffered 10 years with cancer of her white blood cells and could have easily succumbed without a miracle.
 Her miracle showed up in a ketone body.

-Since Grandma Rose’s recovery, I’ve devoted my efforts to educate others on the benefits of maintaining a Keto Lifestyle.
+Since Grandma Rose’s recovery, I’ve devoted my efforts to educating others on the benefits of maintaining a Keto Lifestyle.
 My YouTube channel and book, Anyway You Can, the story of Grandma Rose, offer a wealth of hope, personal insight, and information.

-If you’ve been on the fence, or have felt iffy about going Keto, you’re going to see in this article why I’ve committed my medical career to educate others about the low-carb lifestyle.
+If you’ve been on the fence, or have felt iffy about going Keto, you’re going to see in this article why I’ve committed my medical career to educating others about the low-carb lifestyle.
 In the last week of March, I flew my family to Hawaii to visit my oldest son, Prescott.
-His freshman year at college offered spring break the same time the others had days off from school.
+His freshman year at college offered spring break at the same time the others had days off from school.
 We planned for the week in the sun away from the snow of South Dakota.
 Easter marks the beginning of our fourth week locked inside the state of Hawaii with new adventures of homeschooling four teenagers from a flat on the Northshore of Hawaii.
-In this article you’ll read why I had the faith to fly my family to Hawaii the week before the country shut down …. and why we are staying put until it is safe to travel.
+In this article, you’ll read why I had the faith to fly my family to Hawaii the week before the country shut down …. and why we are staying put until it is safe to travel.

 Read about the benefits of keto-adapted white blood cells in the fight against this serious viral pandemic.